ナミビア

 Travel story

-Following the tracks, a spread of red and gold gradients
+Spreading out while tracing the ruts, a gradation of red and gold

-The final flash of the sun sinking into the sand
+The sun sinking into the sand, its final flash

 A 7-day journey starting from Windhoek, visiting Sossusvlei, Swakopmund, and Etosha National Park.